PRINCIPAL INVESTIGATOR

 John Williams

 John earned his MS and BS from Northwestern in the departments of Electrical Engineering and Manufacturing and Design Engineering, respectively.
-His passion for creative cutting-edge health and medical technology led him to the Rivnay Group, where he develops advanced microfabricated sensors that can be used to interrogate physiology in lab-grown tissues.
-Outside of lab, he enjoys athletics, producing 90’s-inspired house and techno music, and reading.
+His passion for cutting-edge health technology led him to the Rivnay Group, in which he develops biomolecular sensors for lab-grown tissues, which are robust tools to study inflammation.
+Beyond the lab, he spends his time at the gym, producing 90’s-inspired house and techno music, and reading.

 Xinran graduated from Shanghai Jiao Tong University in 2021 with a M.S. in Biomedical Engineering.
 During her graduate career, Xinran researched under Dr. Shiyi Zhang where she worked on skin tissue injury repair and translated the results to a therapeutic solution for the patients.
 She joined Northwestern as a PhD student in 2021.
 Currently, Xinran is exploring how conductive materials can be used for biohybrid actuator stimulation and sensing.
 During her spare time, she enjoys backpacking, dancing, baking, and cooking.
 She has an adorable Pomsky Bubble!